susanyang17/doc/docs/tutorial/componentUI.md

 ## Load an xlsx File
 When visiting a page with Keikai spreadsheet in your browser, it gives you a blank sheet.
-If you wish to load your existing Excel file or template for further editing, it can be easily done by clicking the upload button in the toolbar.
+If you wish to load your existing Excel file or template for further editing, it can be easily done by clicking the upload button on the toolbar.

 ## Upload
-The easiest way to import a file is to click the upload button in the toolbar to upload an xlsx file.
+The easiest way to import a file is to click the upload button on the toolbar to upload an xlsx file.
 Note that xlsx is the only format that Keikai accepts.

 ![]({{ site.baseurl }}/assets/images/tutorial/upload-book.png)